The Research & Development Committee

 Progress within external innovation sourcing

-- Reviewed the research strategy within other serious chronic diseases.
+- Reviewed the research strategy within oral glp-1,

-- Reviewed and endorsed the Research & Development Committee Charter.
+- Reviewed and suggested changes to the R&D Committee

 Special focus areas